 - -1 it is necessary to wait for the operation to finish (the function is "non-blocking") - -310 write failed; the operating system error code appears in the log (when function block logging is enabled) - -307 file/socket is not open long ReadLine(long handle, string data)

-Read one line from (text) file, serial line or socket; read characters are in the variable data up to allocated size of the string; the function return real size (number of bytes) of line or error code.
+Reads a line from a (text) file, serial line, or socket, storing the characters in data up to its allocated size.
+The function returns the actual size of the line or an error code.

 long DeleteFile(string filename)